AuroraWright/owocr/README.md

 # Installation

-This has been tested with Python 3.11.
+This has been tested with Python 3.11 and 3.12.
 Newer/older versions might work.
 It can be installed with `pip install owocr`

 # Usage